 Lemon juice is frequently used in dental care.
 If fresh lemon juice is applied to the area of a toothache, it can assist in easing the pain.
 Massaging lemon juice onto the gums can stop bleeding from occurring.
-Lemon juice can also be used to eliminate bad odours that can come from various gum diseases and conditions.
+Lemon juice can also be used to eliminate bad odors that can come from various gum diseases and conditions.

 8. Protection Against Toxins

-9. Burn Fat and Prevent Hunger
+9. Burns Fat and Prevents Hunger

 Lemon in warm water aids digestion

 Not only does the warm water help to stimulate the GI tract, but the lemons are believed to stimulate and purify the liver.
 It also helps digestive acids with digestion and elimination.

 Supports immune function

 Citrus fruits like lemon are high in vitamin C and ascorbic acid.
 Vitamin C can help fight colds and ascorbic acid helps with iron absorption, which also plays a role in immune function.

 Even though lemons seem acidic, they are extremely alkalising and a great way to ensure your pH balance is where it should be.
 This is of particular importance if your diet includes a lot of meat, cheese, and/or alcohol.